malvikasharan/APRICOT/APRICOT_tutorial.md

 OR

-Please use the pip to install/update the package.
+use pip to install/update the package.
 `pip install bio-apricot`

 3) Basic files required to run the APRICOT pipeline for tutorial/demonstration purpose. [ [DOWNLOAD](https://zenodo.org/record/51705/files/APRICOT-1.0-demo_files-MS.zip) ]